GoogleContainerTools/kpt-functions-catalog/examples/inflate-helm-chart-local/README.md

 ### Overview

-This example demonstrated how to imperatively invoke the `inflate-helm-chart` function to inflate a helm chart that lives in your local filesystem.
+This example demonstrates how to imperatively invoke the `inflate-helm-chart` function to inflate a helm chart that lives in your local filesystem.

 ### Function invocation